 - Safe Surfer Supporting Online Safety

 - Net Nanny

 - Witigo Parental Filter

-The below video clips are great conversation starters.
-We recommend watching them first, to identify those best suited to your teens development and needs.
+The video clips below are great conversation starters.
+We recommend watching them first in order to identify those best suited to your teen’s developmental level and needs.

-School kids today are watching porn like never before.
-It’s free, it’s instant and it’s having a devastating effect.
+Kids today are watching porn like never before.
+It’s free, anonymous, accessible, and it’s having a devastating effect on users’ brains.

 This episode (at right) of New Zealand TV3 current affairs program 3D includes discussions with former porn addict Gabe Deem; sexuality educator and Culture Reframed Director of Health Education Liz Walker; and scientist Dr. Donald Hilton.